-R: At this point, this bit is reserved.
-It SHOULD be set to zero by the sender of the message and MUST be ignored by the receiver.
+Reserved (R): This bit is reserved.
+It MUST be set to zero by the sender of the message and MUST be ignored by the receiver.

 5.2.7.
 ERROR-INFO

 The following is the format of the ERROR-INFO attribute.